RedisLabs/redislabs-docs/content/rs/databases/active-active/causal-consistency-crdb.md

 ### Causal consistency side effects

-When the Causal Consistency option is enabled, each instance maintains the order of operations it received from another instance and relays that information to all other N-2 instances, where N represents the number of instances used by the Active-Active database.
+When the causal consistency option is enabled, each instance maintains the order of operations it received from another instance and relays that information to all other N-2 instances, where N represents the number of instances used by the Active-Active database.

 As a result, network traffic is increased by a factor of (N-2).
-The memory consumed by each instance and overall performance are also impacted when Causal Consistency is activated.
+The memory consumed by each instance and overall performance are also impacted when casual consistency is activated.

 ### Enable causal consistency

-When you create an Active-Active database, Causal Consistency is set as:
+When you create an Active-Active database, casual consistency is set as:

 ![create_db_causal](/images/rs/create_db_causal.png)